googleinterns/compatible-product/README.md

 # Complete the Look

-This project aims to build a demo that can recommend complementary clothes for an apparel item in terms of style and functionality compatibilities.
+This project aims to build a model that can recommend complementary clothes for an apparel item in terms of style and functionality compatibilities.

-To this end, we built an embedding module that can embed product images into a compatibility embedding space and later we can use this embedding space to retrieve compatible products with k-nearest neighbors.
+To this end, we build an embedding module that can embed product images into a compatibility embedding space and later we can use this embedding space to retrieve compatible products with k-nearest neighbors.

 ![Overview](img/overview.png)

-Our embedding module projects product initial embeddings into serveral subspaces and integrate these subspaces with attention weights learned from an attention weights module.
+Our embedding module projects product initial embeddings into serveral subspaces and integrates these subspaces with attention weights learned from an attention weights module.
 The final integrated embeddings are used for retrieval purposes.

 ![Pipeline](img/pipeline.png)